 ABSTRACT:

 In ambient computing systems, software applications are composed from a selection of services integrated in devices and everyday life objects.
 Communicating, they can therefore be observed and controlled (Internet of Things, IoT).
-These devices and objects, fixed or mobile, are placed in a highly dynamic physical environment where their availability changes over time and space.
+These devices and objects, immobile or mobile, are placed in a highly dynamic physical environment where their availability changes over time and space.
 It is therefore essential that the selection mechanism, beyond the capabilities offered by the services, also takes account of their multidimensional dynamicity, inherent to their integration in the real world.
-In this context, the use of the semantic web standards (Web of Things, WoT) is studied in order to, from formal semantic annotations, obtain a dynamic and incremental representation of devices and services functional and contextual knowledge, enabling the management of their evolution and availability in time and space.
+In this context, the use of the semantic web standards (Web of Things, WoT) is studied in order to, from formal semantic annotations, obtain a dynamic and incremental representation of the functional and contextual knowledge about devices and services, enabling the management of their evolution and availability in time and space.

 KEY WORDS: